seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **PROCULEIUS**
 Cleopatra,
-Do not abuse my master’s bounty by
+Do not abuse my master's bounty by
 The undoing of yourself: let the world see
 His nobleness well acted, which your death
 Will never let come forth.